 The interior sits less than 50 pax, and there is sufficient space between tables, uncharacteristic of informal yakiniku restaurants in Japan where they try to pack as many patrons together as possible.
 They even have seatings for singles which faces nobody so you won’t feel awkward if you’re dining alone.

 The Prime Karubi and Rosu set is probably for those who want to splurge a little more than usual, but find that the Wagyu Steak set ($19.80 for 120g) is a little too over the top for a place like this.
 Don’t get me wrong; Yakiniku Like is clean and fuss free, but the main downside is their 40 minute dining time.
 I certainly wouldn’t like to gobble up a wagyu steak in 40 minutes!

 Each set comes with a bowl of rice (pro-tip: get the largest sized; the price is the same and you would need the carbs to fill up your tummy in place of more meat), a soup and a choice of either kimchi or salad.

 The Prime Karubi and Rosu set is essentially beef short ribs and beef chuck.
 I was slightly disappointed that the quality of the meat wasn’t what I had expected in terms of fat to meat ratio.
-Not that it mattered a lot though, because the meat is so thinly sliced that it is easy to eat after grilling.
-By that I mean there’s no good bite to the meat; each piece was gone before I knew it.
+Not that it mattered a lot though, because the meat was so thinly sliced that it was a breeze to eat after grilling.
+Unfortunately, that meant that there’s no good bite to the meat and each piece was gone before I knew it.
 The house seasoning that came with the meat thankfully, was rather flavourful and goes well with the fluffy white rice.

 I felt a little shortchanged here because beef short ribs is something that I eat on a weekly basis whether at home or at restaurants, and this off-shaped beef short rib just screams like it was the leftover ends of the meat (it looked like normal rectangular pieces until I removed the slices of beef chucks covering it).